-Savings can be even greater under other income driven repayment plans.
+Savings can be even greater under other income-driven repayment plans.
 For example, the PayE (Pay as You Earn) program is even better than an IBR at reducing monthly payments.
-In PayE, the same borrow would only pay between $0 and $96 per month.
+In PayE, the same borrower would only pay between $0 and $96 per month.
 Over the life of their loan repayment, they would pay just $7,414.

 The federal government offers a free repayment estimator that helps you see how much you, specifically, can save under each program.
 However, be warned that both the GAO and other borrowers have complained the calculator is a bit complicated to use.

 The potential to save is even greater for public servants

 IBR and PayE also allow a borrower who works in public service to qualify for Public Service Loan Forgiveness (PSLF).
 PSLF is, without question, the most advantageous student debt relief program available – if you can qualify for it.

 To be eligible, you must have qualifying Federal Direct Student Loans and be employed in an approved public service profession.
 You must also enroll in a hardship-based repayment plan, which has terms that range from 20-30 years.
 If you meet both of those requirements and make 120 qualified payments on the plan, your remaining balances will be forgiven without penalties.